genemine/alzlink/README.md

 # 1. Description
 This repository provides source codes to build the model for predicting AD-associated genes and to make predictions.
+The model is built using ExtraTree.
+The feature vectors of training and test genes are extracted from the brain gene network in the BaiHui database, which is available at https://github.com/genemine/BaiHui.

 # 2. Usage